larse514/amazonian/README.md

 In order to reduce cost and increase flexibility, ecs uses DNS routing to route HTTP calls to the correct container service.
 Rather than create a unique load balancer, each service will create a [RecordSetGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-route53-recordsetgroup.html) and an [ALB Routing Rule](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html) to direct the HTTP request to the desired service.

 **Step 3: _Docker Repository_** <br />
 The last thing you need is a Docker image hosted in a repository.
-AWS's [ECR](https://aws.amazon.com/ecr/) or [DockerHub](https://hub.docker.com/) are both great options
+AWS's [ECR](https://aws.amazon.com/ecr/) or [DockerHub](https://hub.docker.com/) are both great options.
 ### parameters
-The following describes the parameters amazonian uses.
+The following describes the parameters you can use to customize amazonian deployments.

 | Paramater      | Description                                                            | Required | Default   | Note                                                    |
 |----------------|------------------------------------------------------------------------|----------|-----------|---------------------------------------------------------|